ywatanabe1989/emacs-claude-code/project_management/CLEANUP_CONSOLIDATION_PLAN.md

      - Better visual handling
      - Integration with enhanced auto-response

-### Phase 4: Cleanup
+### Phase 4: Migration and Cleanup

-8. **Move Obsolete Files**
+8. **Symlink-Based Migration**
+   - For each consolidated module:
+     - Create a symlink with the original module name pointing to the consolidated version
+     - Example: `ecc-auto-response.el` → `ecc-auto-response-consolidated.el`
+   - Test thoroughly with the symlinks in place
+   - This approach allows seamless migration without modifying dependent code

+9. **Deprecation Notice**
+   - Add deprecation notices to original module files
+   - Example:
+     ```elisp
+     ;; DEPRECATED: This module has been consolidated into ecc-auto-response-consolidated.el
+     ;; This file is maintained for backward compatibility but will be removed in a future release
+     ;; Please update your code to use the consolidated version directly

+     (require 'ecc-auto-response-consolidated)
+     ```

+10. **Documentation and Clean References**
+    - Update documentation to reference consolidated modules
+    - Update examples to demonstrate usage of consolidated APIs
+    - Keep original module names as symlinks for backward compatibility

+11. **Final Cleanup (Future)**
+    - After sufficient migration period:
-   - For each consolidated module, move older versions to `.old` directory
+      - Move original modules to `.old` directory
       - Use safe remove script as specified in guidelines
       - Document what was moved and why

-9. **Update References**
-   - Update `require` statements in all files
-   - Ensure all modules use the consolidated versions
-   - Update examples to use new APIs

 ## Testing Strategy